daodiseoanchor/anchor-docs/developers-terra/anchor-cli.md

 Options:
-  --yaml                         Encode result as YAML instead of JSON -y,--yes                       Sign transaction without confirming (yes) --home <string>                Directory for config of terracli --from <key-name>              *Name of key in terracli keyring --generate-only                Build an unsigned transaction and write it to stdout -G,--generate-msg              Build an ExecuteMsg (good for including in poll) --base64                       For --generate-msg: returns msg as base64 -b,--broadcast-mode <string>   Transaction broadcasting mode (sync|async|block) (default: sync) (default: "sync") --chain-id <string>            Chain ID of Terra node -a,--account-number <int>      The account number of the signing account (offline mode) -s,--sequence <int>            The sequence number of the signing account (offline mode) --memo <string>                Memo to send along with transaction
+  --yaml                         Encode result as YAML instead of JSON -y,--yes                       Sign transaction without confirming (yes) --home <string>                Directory for config of daodiseocli --from <key-name>              *Name of key in daodiseocli keyring --generate-only                Build an unsigned transaction and write it to stdout -G,--generate-msg              Build an ExecuteMsg (good for including in poll) --base64                       For --generate-msg: returns msg as base64 -b,--broadcast-mode <string>   Transaction broadcasting mode (sync|async|block) (default: sync) (default: "sync") --chain-id <string>            Chain ID of Daodiseo node -a,--account-number <int>      The account number of the signing account (offline mode) -s,--sequence <int>            The sequence number of the signing account (offline mode) --memo <string>                Memo to send along with transaction